Another option for selling a property FAST, where the property has at least 30% equity or more, is through an Auction Sale.

 The advantage to this strategy is that several people may be drawn to the property due to its low reserve price, causing a competitive bidding situation when the auction day comes.
 If this happens, the property owner may achieve the goal of getting the property sold quickly at a price somewhere between the reserve price and the fair market value.

 The disadvantage to this strategy is that in a slow market, it’s very possible that no one will bid on the property or perhaps only a few people may bid and you may only hit the minimum reserve price at best.

 Answer: Maybe, maybe not.
 Like lottery tickets, it works if you are lucky, and it may be a good option to explore, if you have tried to sell traditionally, without luck, and would like to sell quickly.
 It also works well for certain types of properties (like HIGHLY unique properties) in certain types of markets.

-If you are interested in pursuing an auction option, we suggest you try this with us, Dallas VIP Realty, and if it is not successful, you are not out any money, and can then explore hiring a licensed auctioneer.
+If you are interested in pursuing an auction option, we suggest you try this with us, Dallas Houses for Cash, and if it is not successful, you are not out any money, and can then explore hiring a licensed auctioneer.

 Question: Do you need a license to auction a property?

 Answer: Laws regulating auctioning vary from state to state.
 In most cases, if you hire an auctioneer to auction your property for you, they will be required to have a license.
 In some cases, a Realtor may be allowed to auction your property.
 In the scenario in which you contract to sell your property to an investor, such as Dallas Houses for Cash, the investor will get the property under contract, and will then use their own methods of marketing the property to pre-qualified buyers that may or may not include the formal auctioning process.